Christmas is almost here… After all these years of

-Lucerne is another “winter wonderland” place I fell in love with.
-Switzerland is a great country to visit over the winter holidays.
-Especially the “German side”, where you could find Christmas markets similar to the German ones, but with fewer people and breathtaking natural landscapes around.
-(Read more…)
+Lucerne is the most winter-wonderland and picture perfect city in the whole country.
+Switzerland is an amazing travel destination over the winter holidays.
+Here, you could find some amazing Swiss Christmas markets, that similar to the German ones, but have fewer people and breathtaking natural landscapes around.

 5. Cologne / Germany

-And what about you?
+What about you?
 Which are your favorite Christmas/New Year´s Eve destinations?